waishun78/crypto-wallet-simulator/README.md

 ### Setting up React
 1. Go to the `web-client` using `cd web-client` from the root directory.
 2. Create docker images using `docker build . -t react-docker-image`.
+3. Run `docker images` and get the image id, eg.51be26b99408.
+4. Open docker-compose.yml in web-client and replace the image id with the one copied in step 3.
-3. Run said docker image using `docker run react-docker-image`.
+5. Run said docker image using `docker compose up`.
-4. The react application is currently running on port 3000 on the local host.
+6. The react application is currently running on port 3000 on the local host.

 Note: As the Reat.js application is fetching data from both the coingecko API and the app-backend Spring RESTful API, make sure that both are working as intended before running the application when debugging.